codenameone/CodenameOne/README.md

 # Codename One

-## Write Once Run Anywhere Native Mobile Apps for Java Developers
+## Write Once Run Anywhere Native Mobile Apps for Java & Kotlin Developers

 <img align="right" src="https://www.codenameone.com/img/iphone-and-android.png" height="250">

-[Codename One](https://www.codenameone.com/) is a mobile cross platform environment for Java (and soon [Kotlin](https://www.codenameone.com/blog/kotlin-wora-ios-iphone-windows-android.html)) developers.
+[Codename One](https://www.codenameone.com/) is a mobile cross platform environment for Java and [Kotlin](https://www.codenameone.com/blog/kotlin-support-public-beta.html) developers.
 It can compile Java bytecode to native OS executables (iOS, Android, UWP etc.).
 It is a complete mobile platform featuring virtual machines, simulator, design tools (visual theme/builder), IDE integrations, ports to multiple OS's and much more.
 It provides full access to the underlying native OS code (e.g. Objective-C, C#, Dalvik/ART) thru a portable abstraction which enables 100% code reuse.

 Codename One is the only platform that...

 - Has Write Once Run Anywhere support with no special hardware requirements and 100% code reuse
-- Compiles Java into native code for iOS, UWP (Universal Windows Platform), Android & even JavaScript
+- Compiles Java (or Kotlin) into native code for iOS, UWP (Universal Windows Platform), Android & even JavaScript
 - Is Open Source & Free with an enterprise grade commercial offering
 - Is Easy to use with 100% portable Drag & Drop GUI builder
 - Has Full access to underlying native OS capabilities using the native OS programming language (e.g. Objective-C) without compromising portability